risingthird/opearting_system/hw2/README.md

 Limitation: As described above, any further arguments after "!!" / "!n" / "!-n" will be ignored.
 Also, commands like "cat file1> file2" or "cat file1 >file2" won't run as it will be in a real shell.
 In other words, commands are splited by tab or space, "file1>" will be considered as one argument rather than "file1" and ">".
+"cd" command can be correctly stored in history, but cannot be executed.

 File directory: /Desktop/cs355/opearting_system/hw2